-Special attention has been made to the ground handling and inflation characteristics of the wing to make the whole launching process easier, less stressful and ultimately safer.
+The Mojo PWR is aerodynamically very clean, the reduced sail drag, optimised line layout, reduced line consumption and newly-shaped cell openings all push the Mojo PWR's performance to the top of the category without compromising safety.
+Special attention has been made to the ground handling and inflation characteristics of the wing to make the whole process easier, less stressful and ultimately safer.
 Setting up is easy; the risers are simple and clean the wing inflates smoothly - without overshooting or hanging back - even in zero wind conditions.
 In stronger winds it inflates progressively with less tendency to "shoot up" and pull the pilot off their feet.

-In the air the Mojo PWR 2 is agile, stable and comfortable with a sporty feel.
-The increased top speed and reduced tendency to oscillate improves the PPG experience when flown heavily loaded under power, and the tight sporty feel though the brakes when in free flight mode makes it ideal for thermalling, ridge soaring and XC flying.
-In active air the wing is compact and forgiving, it cuts through turbulence efficiently and is very resistant to deflations.
+In the air the Mojo PWR is agile, stable and comfortable.
+In active air the wing is compact and forgiving.
+It is well damped in pitch, this helps it cut through turbulence efficiently making it very resistant to deflations and improving the re-inflation characteristics.
 It delivers gentle, predictable feedback and filters air movements in an understandable way.
 At full speed the leading edge remains solid allowing for a large usable speed range and high cruise speeds.

-Brake pressure and brake precision have been further refined for improved handling - turns are easy to initiate, and the wing maintains bank angles whilst thermalling with minimal input and a sporty dynamic feel.
+Brake pressure and brake precision have been refined for improved handling - turns are easy to initiate, and the wing maintains bank angles whilst thermalling with minimal input.
+This precision, along with the deeper overall brake range and higher resistance to stall or spin make the Mojo PWR a super-fun yet forgiving wing to fly.